heykayla/my-writing/tutorials/creating-and-customizing-your-dev-account-tutorial.md

 4. Select your email preferences and complete the DEV account customization.

     **Note:** This is to receive weekly DEV newsletters or top post announcements.
 You can select one, both, or none.

+**Result:** DEV directs you back to the homepage with a message confirming that you're a part of the DEV community.

+## Summary
+In this tutorial, you learned how to:
+- Create a DEV account with GitHub.
+- Customizing your DEV account.

+With your DEV account, you are a part of the DEV community and can create posts, share ideas, and collaborate with other developers.